Updated January 2023

 Consider your timeline.
 When do you want to start work?
 How much time do you have for MOA training?

-We looked at the Government of Canada Job Bank to find the employment forecast for Medical Office Administrators in Ottawa.
+We looked at the Government of Canada Job Bank to find the employment forecast for medical office administrators.

-According to the Job Bank, 90% of Ottawa’s medical office administrators work in hospitals and clinics.
+According to the Job Bank, 91 per cent of medical office administrators work in hospitals and clinics.
 The rest work in nursing homes and residential care facilities.